 - Can have dental exams and cleanings every six months

-- Can get two porcelain crowns per calendar year
+- Can get two porcelain fused to base metal crowns per calendar year

 - Dentures are covered for adults